autowarefoundation/autoware.universe/planning/motion_velocity_planner/autoware_motion_velocity_dynamic_obstacle_stop_module/README.md

 ### Activation Timing

-This module is activated if the launch parameter `launch_dynamic_obstacle_stop_module` is set to true in the behavior planning launch file.
+This module is activated if the launch parameter `launch_dynamic_obstacle_stop_module` is set to true in the motion planning launch file.

 ### Inner-workings / Algorithms